-The simple truth is that the long work days and high billable hour requirements in traditional practice have caused talented attorneys to leave the legal profession.
-But the rise of flexible work arrangements via alternative legal service providers (ALSPs) means the legal profession no longer has to lose some of its brightest minds — only that some of those legal minds may realistically choose not to work such long hours.
+The simple truth is that the long work days and high billable hour requirements in traditional practice have caused talented lawyers to leave the legal profession.
+But the rise of flexible work arrangements via alternative legal service providers means the legal profession no longer has to lose some of its brightest minds — only that some of those legal minds may realistically choose not to work such long hours.

-- Caring for themselves or a loved one – An attorney may become ill and need time away from work to recover, or may experience a loved one falling ill and need to take leave to care for them.
+A lawyer may become ill and need time away from work to recover, or may experience a loved one falling ill and need to take leave to care for them.
 Either of these scenarios could involve temporary relocation in order to seek treatment or be with an ill family member in another city or state.
 But coming back to the office from an extended leave and returning to a normal work pace can be challenging.
-Attorneys have to ramp up their billable hours and advocate to work on upcoming projects.
-Some attorneys decide to leave rather than go through the process of reintegrating themselves into the life of the firm.
+Lawyers have to ramp up their billable hours and advocate to work on upcoming projects.
+Some lawyers decide to leave rather than go through the process of reintegrating themselves into the life of the firm.

-Imagine if there was a way for talented attorneys to practice corporate law with world-class clients and still achieve true flexibility.
-Attorneys desiring to continue practicing at a high level while also pursuing other passions or needing to practice remotely would enjoy access to the best of both worlds.
+Imagine if there was a way for talented lawyers to practice corporate law with world-class clients and still achieve true flexibility.
+Lawyers desiring to continue practicing at a high level while also pursuing other passions or needing to practice remotely would enjoy access to the best of both worlds.
 The good news is that this opportunity already exists.

 From writing children’s books to working with Cirque du Soleil to starting a family, Ontra has seen how top-notch corporate lawyers benefit from remote law jobs and the flexibility they offer.
-The benefits are also realized by clients, who receive expert-quality work from highly experienced attorneys specializing in the routine legal documents they need to be negotiated.
+The benefits are also realized by customers, who receive high-quality work from lawyers experienced in the routine legal documents they need negotiated.